Are you looking for a Savannah Historic District map? You’ll find plenty online, but this watercolor version is by far the prettiest option!

 The larger historic zone includes the Landmark Historic District as well as surrounding areas such as the Plant Riverside District, Yamacraw Village, the old West Broad Neighborhood (Frogtown), and the Kayton/Frazier Homes area.

-This map shows a good overview of the larger Historic District section of Savannah, which is also commonly referred to as “Downtown Savannah.”
+The map above shows a good overview of the larger Historic District section of Savannah, which is also commonly referred to as downtown Savannah.

 James Edward Oglethorpe founded Savannah in 1733.
 He was a fan of sensible urban design, so he laid out the city in a simple grid-like pattern.

-The six original wards in Savannah were based around the following squares: Johnson Square, Wright Square, Ellis Square, Telfair Square, Reynolds Square, and Oglethorpe Square.
+The six original wards in Savannah were based around Johnson Square, Wright Square, Ellis Square, Telfair Square, Reynolds Square, and Oglethorpe Square.

-Because Oglethorpe’s plan was so sensible, the Historic District expanded and grew to a total of 24 squares that were all based on his original design.
+Because Oglethorpe’s plan was so sensible, the Historic District expanded and grew to a total of 24 squares that were all based around his original design.

 Savannah Historic District North vs. South

 The northern section of the Historic District is the section from Oglethorpe Avenue north to River Street (or the Savannah River).
-Basically — it’s everything north of Colonial Park Cemetery.
+Basically, it includes the areas north of Colonial Park Cemetery.

 Visiting Savannah Georgia

-My Savannah First-Timer’s Guide combines my most helpful Savannah travel tips from this website into one handy downloadable resource.
+I authored the Savannah First-Timer’s Guide, which is an ebook that combines my most helpful Savannah travel tips from this website into one handy downloadable resource.

 When you purchase the guide, you’ll also gain access to a private Facebook group where you can ask questions about your trip and get advice from others who have recently visited.